urans/kubemaze-samples/README.md

 # Memcached Operator

+// TODO
-// TODO(user): Add simple overview of use/purpose
+// Add simple overview of use/purpose

 ## Description
 // TODO(user): An in-depth paragraph about your project and overview of use